Luis Robert Player Props: White Sox vs. Cubs

 - The 8.4 strikeouts per nine innings compiled by the Cubs pitching staff ranks 21st in the league.

-- The Cubs have a 4.12 team ERA that ranks 13th among all league pitching staffs.
+- The Cubs have a 4.11 team ERA that ranks 13th across all league pitching staffs.

-- The Cubs surrender the fourth-fewest home runs in baseball (106 total, 1.1 per game).
+- Cubs pitchers combine to surrender 106 home runs (1.1 per game), the fourth-fewest in the league.

-- Hendricks makes the start for the Cubs, his 12th of the season.
-He is 3-4 with a 3.52 ERA and 42 strikeouts through 64 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.